 Below are the five of the best homeowners insurance companies in Virginia Beach.
 These rankings are based on the average cost of insurance, coverage and discount options, third-party rankings and financial strength, proving a company’s ability to pay out claims, even during a natural disaster like a hurricane.

 Though its name is Auto-Owners Insurance, this insurance company also offers home, life and business insurance products.
-Homeowners can build their policy with optional coverages like homeowners plus and equipment breakdown coverage, which pays for electrical or mechanical failures of home appliances.
+Homeowners can build and customize their policies with optional coverages, like homeowners plus and equipment breakdown coverage, which pays for electrical or mechanical failures of home appliances.

-Erie is only offered in 12 states, including Virginia.
-Though a smaller insurance carrier, the company is the seventh-largest insurer by market share in Virginia.
-Homeowners can take advantage of true replacement cost coverage endorsement and higher limits on select coverages like valuables and important documents.
-Identity recovery and service line protection for underground service and utility lines not covered by the public utility is also available.
+Erie home insurance is only offered in 12 states and Washington, D.C., and Virginia is one of them.
+While a smaller insurance carrier, the company offers unique perks to customers.
+Homeowners can take advantage of the true replacement cost coverage endorsement and higher limits on select coverages, like valuables and important documents.
+Identity recovery and service line protection is also available for underground service and utility lines that are not covered by the public utility.

 Home insurance coverage options in Virginia Beach